model-checking/verify-rust-std/doc/src/challenges/0014-intrinsics-simd.md

 This contract is then used to automatically generate randomized tests for the intrinsic, which can be put on CI.

-We also use the [hax](https://github.com/hacspec/hax) toolchain to compile this contract to F* where it can act as an interface to the intrinsics library.
+We can also use the [hax](https://github.com/hacspec/hax) toolchain to compile this contract to F* where it can act as an interface to a model of the intrinsics library.

 ```
 val _mm_blend_epi16: __m128i -> __m128i -> i32 ->